 Next, your camera will also be detected as a drive letter by the program here.
 Select it and click "Start" to find deleted photos on it.

-If you cannot find your files after the first scanning, you can try the "All-Around Recovery" option on the left-bottom.
+If you cannot find your files after the first scanning, you can try the "Deep Scan" option on the left-bottom.
 It can scan more files from your Nikon camera, although it will take more time.

 Note: Keep in mind that you don't store the recovered data on your Nikon camera or the memory card.
 Find another place to save it like on your PC or some other external disk, for safety consideration.